devkjoon/devkjoon/README.md

 ## 🧐 About

-- ‍Guy who loves being involved in an active lifestyle
+- ‍Loves being committed to an active lifestyle
 - Enthusiastic to participate in Hackathons
 - Passionate about educating myself of software development and core principles
 - Currently a coding bootcamp student in training